opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: title-level-2

-    Add a 2nd option visualization, with AngularJS
+    Add an alternative visualization, with AngularJS

 .. rst-class:: block-step

-    5 + Before diving into AngularJS directives and expressions, let's add the widget code of our 2nd option visualization, right below the first one.
+    5 + Before diving into AngularJS directives and expressions, let's add the widget code of our alternative visualization, right below the first one.
 Here, we chose to display a column chart representing the top 10 of the best universities in the ranking.
 For each university, the chart shows their average score.
 Keep in mind that this chart will only be displayed when the filter is used, meaning that the new 2nd option chart will always show the top 10 universities per chosen country.

 .. admonition:: Important
    :class: important